CHAPTER 34B

 (f) The tax administrator shall adopt rules and regulations not inconsistent with the provisions of this chapter to carry out any grant of exemption authorized by the city council pursuant to this section.
 The tax administrator shall require such information as necessary, including, but not limited to, personal identification and verified federal and state income tax returns, to qualify a service user for such exemption.

-(a) There is imposed a tax on the amounts paid for any intrastate telephone services by every person in the city using such services.
-The tax imposed by this section shall be at the rate of eight percent of the charges made for such services and shall be paid by the person paying for such services.
-On July 1, 2012, the aforementioned tax rate shall be reduced from eight percent to seven and one-half percent.
+(a) There is imposed a tax on the amounts paid for any intrastate, interstate, or international communications services by every person with a billing or service address in the city using such services.
+The tax imposed by this section shall be at the rate of seven and one-half percent of the charges made for such services and shall be paid by the person paying for such services.

-(b) As used in this section, the term “charges” does not include charges for services paid for by inserting coins in coin-operated telephones, except that where such coin-operated service is furnished for a guaranteed amount, the amounts paid under such guarantee plus any fixed monthly or other periodic charge shall be included in the base for computing the amount of tax due; nor does the term “charges” include charges for any type of service or equipment furnished by a service supplied subject to public utility regulation during any period in which the same or similar services or equipment are also available for sale or lease from persons other than a service supplier subject to public utility regulations.
-The term “telephone communication services” refers to that service which provides access to a telephone system and the privilege of telephone-quality communication with substantially all persons having telephone stations which are part of such telephone system.
-The telephone users tax is intended to, and does, apply to the charges billed to a telephone account having situs in the city, irrespective of whether a particular communication service originates and/or terminates within the city.
+(b) As used in this section, the term “charges” does not include charges for services paid for by inserting coins in coin-operated telephones, except that where such coin-operated service is furnished for a guaranteed amount, the amounts paid under such guarantee plus any fixed monthly or other periodic charge shall be included in the base for computing the amount of tax due.
+The communications users tax is intended to, and does, apply to the charges billed to a telephone account having situs in the city, irrespective of whether a particular communication service originates and/or terminates within the city.

 34B.5 Electricity users tax.

 (a) There is imposed a tax upon every person in the city using electrical energy in the city.
-The tax imposed by this section shall be at the rate of eight percent of charges made for such energy and shall be paid by the person paying for such energy.
-On July 1, 2012, the aforementioned tax rate shall be reduced from eight percent to seven and one-half percent.
-“Charges,” as used in this section, include charges made for:
+The tax imposed by this section shall be at the rate of seven and one-half percent of charges made for such energy and shall be paid by the person paying for such energy.
+“Charges,” as used in this section, includes charges made for:

 (1) Metered energy; and

-(2) Minimum charges for service, including customer charges, service charges, demand charges, standby charges and annual and monthly charges, fuel costs adjustments, etc.
+(2) Minimum charges for service, including but not limited to customer charges, service charges, demand charges, standby charges and annual and monthly charges, and fuel costs adjustments.

 (b) As used in this section, the term “using electrical energy” shall not be construed to mean the storage of such energy by a person in a battery owned or possessed by him or her for use in an automobile or other machinery or device apart from the premises upon which the energy was received; provided, however, that the term shall include the receiving of such energy for the purpose of using it in the charging of batteries; nor shall the term include electricity used and consumed by an electric public utility; nor shall the term include the mere receiving of such energy by an electric public utility or governmental agency at a point within the city for resale; or the use of such energy in the production or distribution of water by a public utility or a governmental agency.